e18e/e18e/docs/blog/es-tooling.md

 - [module replacements code mods](https://github.com/thepassle/module-replacements-codemods)
 - [fd-package-json](https://github.com/es-tooling/fd-package-json)

+The ES Tooling org predates the creation of the e18e initiative.
+In case you're wondering about why these efforts won't live under the e18e org, we think that it is better to keep this organization focused on [fostering the space to connect us](https://chat.e18e.dev/), and maintaining a curation of ecosystem performance projects.

 ## Ecosystem cleanup

 One of the projects which kicked much of this initiative off - the ecosystem cleanup project has now moved into the ES Tooling organisation to allow better visibility and maintenance.